 Blacklegged (Deer) Ticks

 Blacklegged ticks are also incredibly common here in Lancaster, Lebanon, Dauphin, Berks, York, and Cumberland Counties.
 We live and operate our business in a part of the state that is considered to have a “heavy infestation” of blacklegged ticks.
 They are usually dark brown, with a large black spot on their backs, near the head, and of course have black legs.

 There are a whole host of diseases that ticks can carry and transmit to humans, and in some cases pets.
 Here are a few of the most common or most dangerous ailments you should be concerned about…

 This is the most commonly known tick-borne disease.
 The first sign of Lyme’s disease is usually a bulls-eye rash around the bite site.
 Symptoms can range from flu-like symptoms to swelling of the joints and extreme fatigue.

 Most patients recover fully with antibiotic treatments.
 In extreme cases, a doctor may prescribe pain medication to help alleviate symptoms.

 Carriers for this are the blacklegged tick and the groundhog tick.

-This virus is named for the town of Powassan, Ontario, where it was identified in a young boy who eventually died from complications.
+This virus is named for the town of Powassan, Ontario, because it was first identified in a young boy living there who eventually died from complications.
 Symptoms show up between a week and a month after transmission of the virus and include fever, nausea, and vomiting.
 Symptoms may progress and become more serious, including memory loss or confusion and even seizures.